Noby Noby Boy: Development

 The game was first shown at a press conference held during Sony's PlayStation Premiere 2007 event in Tokyo.
 Takahashi showed a silver stretch hose with two pink balls at the ends, explaining that it wasn't a controller, but a visual aid to help explain the game.
 A 30-second demonstration clip featuring the character "Boy" was shown.

 A playable prototype of the game was showcased at the GameCity 2007 International Interactive Entertainment Festival, where Takahashi delivered the festival's Vision Statement for the year.
 In the demo; as many as three Boys were shown interacting on a flat plane filled with barnyard animals; their elastic bodies were used to snap, whip, entangle, and drag themselves around.
 The Boys could swallow animals, distending the Boys' bellies, which could then be whipped to the posterior to be expelled.

 A second gameplay demo was shown at the Tokyo Game Show 2008 Namco Bandai exhibit.
 Boy is guided through a two-dimensional maze with walls made up of colorful squares.
 As Boy is guided through the maze walls, collisions result in the blocks that make up the wall scattering.
 Once through the maze, the Boy was directed toward a game title screen made of the same blocks, which were then scattered.
 This confused many at the exhibit, since the demo seemed to contradict the previous gameplay engine.
 This gameplay has since been revealed to be a minigame accessible while the main game is paused.

 Noby Noby Boy was originally developed on the Xbox 360 development kit but was eventually ported to the PlayStation 3.
 The reason behind this was that Takahashi preferred the symmetrical design of the analog sticks on the PlayStation 3 rather than those found in the Xbox 360's controller.

 On April 29, 2009, Noby Noby Boy was updated to include offline multiplayer for up to 4 players.
-Also included in the update was a larger selection of in-game music, new "hair styles" for Boy's house as well as new bird thinking poses.
-Additionally, a hidden feature was added where if the player holds a certain button right before exiting Boy's house, another Boy will appear, mirroring the player's movements.
+Also included in the update was a larger selection of in-game music, a new feature that audibly pronounces phonetically the name of any objects farted, a volume slider for fart sounds, new "hair styles" for Boy's house as well as new bird thinking poses.
+Additionally, a hidden feature referred to as SYNCHROBOY was added where if the player holds a certain button right before exiting Boy's house, another Boy will appear, mirroring the player's movements.

 Reception

-Noby Noby Boy has received generally positive reviews.
-The game's current Metacritic score is 75 out of 100, based on 27 media outlet reviews.
-IGN pointed out that though the game was unique, "It feels like it could have been played on a PS1."
-As of May 2009, Noby Noby Boy has sold "about 100,000" units.

-Since Noby Noby Boys release, Takahashi has said that he is "not completely satisfied with the game".
+The PlayStation 3 version received "generally favorable reviews" according to the review aggregation website Metacritic.
+As of May 2009, the same console version sold "about 100,000" units.
+Since the game's release, Takahashi had said that he was "not completely satisfied with the game".